Kushal997-das/Project-Guidance/Web Development/Intermediate/Anime/README.md

 Anime refers to the very famous japanese Animations for which many people are crazy.
 This website has some of the most favourite anime shows of typical anime watchers.
+It contains a static navbar with 3 working buttons and search bar.

 <h2>TechStack</h2>
 <li>html</li>